記事内にプロモーションを含むことがあります

 *For information on how to actually create the shape of a model from a cube object, see Character Modeling from Scratch! – How to Make 3D Models.

-Vertex selection can be done from the toolbar box selection can be done from the, but apart from that, loop selection is often used as well.
+Vertex selection can be done from the toolbar box selection can be done from, but apart from that, loop selection is often used as well.

 When using a Maya-like keymap, loop selection of vertices, edges, and faces can be done by double-clicking.